TexasInstruments/edgeai-tidl-tools/README.md

 ### Pre-requisites to setup on x86_PC

- - X86_PC mode for this repository is validated with below configuration.
+ - X86_PC mode for this repository is validated with below configuration:
 <div align="center">

 | OS  | Python Version|